-Organizing your kitchen can seem overwhelming.
-Even in small kitchens, there are usually multiple cabinets and shelves, and so many different potential areas for clutter: food, cleaning supplies, dishes, and so on.
-But creating a neater kitchen doesn’t have to be an onerous all-day project.
-You can really get a lot done in 30 minutes.
-Remember you’re not completely organizing the kitchen or cleaning everything in sight, just taking a few easy steps in a few minutes to help yourself maintain a neater kitchen in the future.
+Just the idea of organizing your kitchen can be overwhelming.
+Even small kitchens usually have multiple cabinets, shelves, and so many other potential areas for clutter.
+However, working your way toward a neater kitchen doesn’t have to be an onerous all-day project—in fact, you can get a lot done in 30 minutes.
+Remember, you’re not completely organizing the kitchen or cleaning everything in sight; just completing a few easy steps to help yourself maintain a neater kitchen in the future.

 Organizing the junk drawer is fast.
-First, take all the contents out.
-Then, throw away anything that you don’t need.
-Of the objects left, select the ones that are in no way kitchen-related and return them to their proper places throughout the house.
-Everything that remains either has a more likely place within your kitchen (if so, put it there now), or deserves to stay in the drawer.
+First, take all the contents out, and then throw away anything that you don’t need.
+Of the objects left, pick out the ones that aren't kitchen-related and return them to their proper places throughout the house.
+Everything that remains either has a more likely place within your kitchen—if so, put it there now—or deserves to stay in the drawer.
 Arrange the true junk drawer items so they’re not a jumbled mess.

+First, check if any of the food is expired.
+Next, look for food items that have been open for a while and may be stale.
 Throw all of those items away.
-Now arrange what’s left in sections (e.g. baking, canned food, tea) or at least make sure it’s all upright and visible.
+Arrange what’s left in categories (e.g. baking, canned food, tea) and make sure it’s all upright and visible.

-If these are in a really bad state, and haven’t been cleaned in forever, you may want to leave them for another time.
-But if they’re mostly fine, you can quickly go through them and check for anything that’s disgusting or ancient.
-There’s no need to remove everything from the fridge or freezer (unless, again, they are very dirty.)
-Simply check for anything that needs to be thrown away while you arrange your food so you can get to it.
+If these are in a really bad state and haven’t been cleaned in forever, you may want to leave them for another time.
+If they’re mostly fine, however, quickly go through them and check for food that looks disgusting or is ancient.
+There’s no need to remove everything from the fridge or freezer (unless, again, they are very dirty); simply check for anything that needs to be thrown away while you arrange your food so you can get to it.

-You don’t have to make any huge decisions here, just look out for anything out of place or anything you obviously don’t want anymore.
-(I tend to accumulate reusable plastic water bottles in inconvenient sizes; every so often I’ll take them away and add them to the bag going to Goodwill).
+You don’t have to make any huge decisions here, but look out for anything out of place or that you don’t want anymore.
 If you spot a broken dish, either dispose of it or take it out of the cupboard so you’ll remember to fix it later.

-Nothing major–just do any dirty dishes left in the sink, put away the clean dishes in the drying rack and wipe down counters and other surfaces with cleaning spray or a disinfectant cloth.
-A kitchen that’s freshly organized and smells like lemon-spearmint-ocean (or whatever you're into) will make you feel inordinately accomplished.
+Do any dirty dishes left in the sink, put away the clean dishes in the drying rack, and wipe down counters and other surfaces with a cleaning spray or a disinfectant cloth.
+A kitchen that’s freshly organized and smells good will make you feel inordinately accomplished.